 Allocating memory from the managed heap is faster than unmanaged memory allocation.
 Because the runtime allocates memory for an object by adding a value to a pointer, it's almost as fast as allocating memory from the stack.
 In addition, because new objects that are allocated consecutively are stored contiguously in the managed heap, an application can access the objects quickly.

 The garbage collector's optimizing engine determines the best time to perform a collection based on the allocations being made.
 When the garbage collector performs a collection, it releases the memory for objects that are no longer being used by the application.
 It determines which objects are no longer being used by examining the application's roots.
-An application's roots include static fields, local variables and parameters on a thread's stack, and CPU registers.
+An application's roots include static fields, local variables on a thread's stack, CPU registers, GC handles, and the finalize queue.
 Each root either refers to an object on the managed heap or is set to null.
-The garbage collector has access to the list of active roots that the just-in-time (JIT) compiler and the runtime maintain.
+The garbage collector can ask the rest of the runtime for these roots.
 Using this list, the garbage collector creates a graph that contains all the objects that are reachable from the roots.

 Objects that are not in the graph are unreachable from the application's roots.
 The garbage collector considers unreachable objects garbage and releases the memory allocated for them.
 During a collection, the garbage collector examines the managed heap, looking for the blocks of address space occupied by unreachable objects.
 As it discovers each unreachable object, it uses a memory-copying function to compact the reachable objects in memory, freeing up the blocks of address spaces allocated to unreachable objects.
 Once the memory for the reachable objects has been compacted, the garbage collector makes the necessary pointer corrections so that the application's roots point to the objects in their new locations.
 It also positions the managed heap's pointer after the last reachable object.